mrowan137/temperature-controlled-mouse/README.md

 I used to play a lot of computer games, and was looking for whatever way to get an edge in my APM— I had the speculative theory that a heated mouse could improve the function of the mouse hand.
-Though the theory never panned out, I printed the PCB board and housed the creation in a prototype mouse shell-- the thermoelectric element worked like magic!
+Though the theory never panned out, I printed the PCB board and housed the creation in a prototype mouse shell— the thermoelectric element worked like magic!